CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions.md

 #rm -r /workshop/downloads_landsat/LC80130452013145LGN00/
 ```

-After ingestion of raw data or products, we have registered both in database and in folder /workshop/eodata the archives
+After ingestion of raw data or products, we have registered both in database and in folder `/workshop/eodata` the archives

 ##FMASK

-For clouds, we use Fmask*
+For clouds, we use Fmask algorithm

 * Exit of madmex/antares: